-As a comparison, this tutorial shows you how to write Visual Basic code and run it as a macro with Microsoft Access.
+As a comparison, this tutorial shows you how to write Visual Basic for Application

 Microsoft Access is a Microsoft application that can be used to store and manage data in database tables.

 If you have Microsoft Access installed on your Windows system, you can follow the steps below

 1. Run Microsoft Access, and create a blank Access Database called vb_tutorial.mdb.